ClimateImpactLab/carleton_mortality_2022/README.md

 1. You need to have `python`, `Stata`, and `R` programming capabilities, or at least environments to run code in these languages, on your computer.

-2. We use `conda` to manage `python` enrivonments, so we recommend installing `conda` if you haven't already done so following [these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).
+2. We use `conda` to manage `python` environments, so we recommend installing `conda` if you haven't already done so following [these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).

 ## Setup Instructions